SomeKittens/baddsert/README.md

 $ npm install --save-dev baddsert
 ```

-When installing as a dev dependency it is recommended you add this to your npm scripts in your package.json
+When installing as a dev dependency I recommend you add a npm script to your package.json:

 ```json
 {